The Late Show

 A New Detective Worth Following

-Renée Ballard works the "late show" - LAPD Hollywood Division's graveyard shift where cases start but rarely get solved.
-She catches initial calls, does preliminary investigation, then hands everything off at dawn to detectives who work regular hours.
-It's the assignment she got after filing a sexual harassment complaint against Lieutenant Robert Olivas.
-Her former partner, Detective Ken Chastain, stayed silent when she needed him to speak up, and his ambition helped seal her fate.
-Exile by scheduling.
+Renée Ballard works the "late show" - LAPD Hollywood Division's graveyard shift, where cases start but rarely get solved.
+She catches the initial calls, does the preliminary investigation, writes up her notes, and hands everything off at dawn to day-shift detectives who get the credit and the closure.
+It's purgatory by design - the assignment she received after filing a sexual harassment complaint against Lieutenant Robert Olivas.
+Her former partner, Detective Ken Chastain, stayed silent when she needed him to corroborate her account, and his ambition helped seal her fate.
+The complaint failed.
+Ballard was exiled to the shift nobody wants.
 Career suicide by doing the right thing.

-On one shift with her partner John Jenkins, Ballard catches two cases that refuse to stay in their boxes.
-At Hollywood Presbyterian Hospital, she meets Ramona Ramone, a young transgender sex worker who's been brutally beaten with brass knuckles and left comatose.
-Using departmental archives, Ballard finds a suspect named Thomas Trent - previously caught with illegal brass knuckles matching the pattern of Ramone's injuries.
-He works as a salesman at an Acura dealership, so Ballard poses as a potential buyer to scope him out.
+The plot ignites on a single shift.
+Ballard and her late-show partner, Detective John Jenkins, catch two cases that refuse to stay in their boxes.
+At Hollywood Presbyterian Hospital, she meets Ramona Ramone, a young transgender sex worker who's been brutally beaten with brass knuckles inscribed "GOOD" and "EVIL" and left comatose.
+Before losing consciousness, Ramone mumbles something about "the upside-down house" - a detail that seems meaningless until it becomes the key to everything.
+Using departmental archives, Ballard identifies a suspect: Thomas Trent, a man previously caught with illegal brass knuckles matching the pattern of Ramone's injuries.
+Trent works as a salesman at an Acura dealership, so Ballard poses as a potential car buyer to scope him out.
 During the test drive, Trent makes transphobic comments and she notices fresh bruising on his knuckles.
+When she later surveils his home, she discovers its architectural design - built into a hillside with the entrance on the top floor - matches Ramone's description of the upside-down house.

-The same night, she's called to The Dancers, a nightclub where five people have been shot dead.
-Three victims - a bookie, a drug dealer, a rumored mob enforcer - are no great loss to the world.
-But Ballard can't forget Cynthia Haddel, the young waitress serving drinks while she waited for her acting career to take off.
-When Lieutenant Olivas - the same man whose harassment complaint destroyed her career - takes over the investigation, Ballard knows the case will be handled to protect certain interests.
+The same night, she's called to The Dancers, a nightclub on Sunset where five people have been shot.
+Three of the victims - Cordell Abbott, Gordon Fabian, and Gino Santangelo - were sitting together in a booth and had criminal histories: a bookie, a drug dealer, a rumored mob enforcer.
+The other two victims were in the wrong place: a bouncer and Cynthia Haddel, a young waitress who used the stage name Cinders Haden, whose belongings included headshots from an acting career that was still more aspiration than reality.
+When Lieutenant Olivas - the same man whose harassment Ballard reported, the same man who destroyed her career - takes over the Dancers investigation, Ballard knows the case will be handled to protect certain interests.
 She refuses to let Cynthia become collateral damage in a cover-up.

-The plotting is tight, the prose efficient, the LAPD details authentic.
-The social commentary - on harassment, on whose victims matter, on institutional protection of power - is integrated into the story rather than bolted on.
-Ramona Ramone matters to Ballard precisely because she's the kind of victim the system would rather forget.
+Connelly's procedural details are as authentic as ever - the LAPD bureaucracy, the evidence handling, the interdepartmental politics.
+The social commentary is integrated into the story rather than bolted on.
+Ramona Ramone matters to Ballard precisely because she's the kind of victim the system would rather forget - transgender, a sex worker, poor, easily dismissed.
 Cynthia Haddel matters because justice shouldn't depend on who else was in the room when you died.
+Connelly has always been interested in whose deaths the system cares about and whose it doesn't, and Ballard's position on the late show - catching the cases nobody follows up on - makes that theme structural rather than just thematic.

 Rating: 4.5/5 ⭐